-The ADSP-218x family provides a mode (called the fractional mode) in which the multiplier result is always shifted left one bit before being written to the result register.
+The ADSP-2100 family provides a mode (called the fractional mode) in which the multiplier result is always shifted left one bit before being written to the result register.
+(On the ADSP-2100 processor, this mode is always active; on other processors, the left shift can be omitted.)
 This left shift eliminates the extra sign bit when both operands are signed, yielding a correctly formatted result.